edelgrace/FSDN01-Movie-Trailer-Website/README.md

 If an invalid list ID is specified, then the program will exit.

+## Limitations

+* This will only retrieve the first page of your TMdb list

 # Contact

 Encountered any problems?
 Feel free to contact me!